Tate Kobang: Career

-Success of Bank Rolls (Remix)
+Success of "Bank Rolls" (Remix)

-In honor of his late mother’s birthday, a tribute that’s been done since 2013, Kobang released Bank Rolls (Remix) on April 19, 2015 as a promotional hit for his newest mixtape.
-Bank Rolls (Remix) was a featured song in Watch Dogs 2.
-The song uses Baltimore rapper Tim Trees' 2000 song “Bank Roll” and features a verse that remembers Baltimore DJ K-Swift, who died in 2008.
+In honor of his late mother's birthday, Kobang released "Bank Rolls" (Remix) on April 19, 2015, as a promotional song for his mixtape.
+The song was featured in Watch Dogs 2.
+The song uses Baltimore rapper Tim Trees' 2000 song "Bank Roll" and features a verse about Baltimore DJ K-Swift, who died in 2008.
 That day is also the day of Freddie Gray's death after being in a coma from injury complications allegedly caused by the Baltimore Police Department.
 With heavy media attention and national focus on Baltimore at this time, Kobang released the song to bring a sense of happiness and pride to the city.
 Following the viral success of the 90-second video, Kobang went into the studio with the producer of the original track, Rod Lee, to extend the track into a full song.

 Signing with 300 Entertainment

-Shortly after its release, “Bank Rolls (Remix)” gained the attention of veteran industry leader Lyor Cohen’s and Baltimore native Kevin Liles’ 300 Entertainment.
+Shortly after its release, "Bank Rolls" (Remix) gained the attention of Lyor Cohen's and Baltimore native Kevin Liles's 300 Entertainment.
 At first, Kobang was hesitant but considered the offer after researching the industry leading names behind the label.
 In July 2015, Kobang traveled to New York City to sign a record deal with 300 Entertainment.
-In January 2016, he appeared on the label's 13-city Young Hustle Tour which featured acts such as Rich The Kid, T-Wayne, TK N Cash, and Rejjie Snow.
+In January 2016, he appeared on the label's 13-city Young Hustle Tour, which featured acts such as Rich the Kid, T-Wayne, TK N Cash, and Rejjie Snow.

-Since We’re Here
+Since We're Here

-Kobang released the Since We’re Here mixtape in April 2016, which consisted of freestyle and remixed songs.
-A video for “Poppin”, a single from the mixtape, was released on April 26, 2016.
+Kobang released the Since We're Here mixtape in April 2016, which consists of freestyles and remixed songs.
+A video for the single "Poppin" was released on April 26, 2016.
 The video was filmed spontaneously at a Georgia Waffle House.
-On May 20, 2016, Kobang released a video for “Don’t Need”, which features artist Freeband TEST.
+On May 20, 2016, Kobang released a video for "Don't Need", which features artist Freeband Test.

 Silent Waves

-Silent Waves, presented by DTLR and Under Armour.
-Kobang offers up 11 tracks on the mixtape which is hosted by DJ Flow with just one feature from fellow Baltimore artist Young Moose.
-Also hometown Producers such as GeniroBeatz, D Dae, YG!
-Beats and much more.
+Silent Waves, Kobang's second mixtape, was presented by DTLR and Under Armour and hosted by DJ Flow, with just one feature from fellow Baltimore artist Young Moose.
+It includes collaborations with producers such as GeniroBeatz D Dae, and YG!
+Beats.